Home

 • “No one knows New York City better than Kevin Baker, so it's only natural that he would breathe such spectacular life into the stories of the National Pastime in the Capital of Baseball.
 A remarkable, complicated doubleheader of a book.”— Ken Burns, filmmaker

 For those who missed this wonderful presentation, or just wants to re-watch it, please click on the play button below.
-Tell your family and friends!
-[Evelyn Begley, Kevin Carter, Ernestine Miller]
+[Evelyn Begley, Kevin Carter]

 Contact me at email Evelyn for answers to any questions you might have.
 [Evelyn Begley]